BjoernTroldahl/Warlock-Of-Firetop-Mountain-Game/README.md

 <img src="https://github.com/user-attachments/assets/9636d35d-8a60-4bc2-9763-f57029a71e29" alt="Skeleton" width="1100">

-## How to install and play the game (BUT current build only works for Windows x64)
+## How to install and play the game (current build only works for Windows x64)

 Step 1: Download this GitHub repository as a ZIP-file and unzip it into a folder.